 Enniskillen Taste Experience

 On a small island, separating Upper and Lower Lough Erne, Enniskillen is the perfect setting for a food tour with a difference.
-Here, you start with a guided walking tour, pit-stopping along the way to try the deliciously seasonal fare from local food producers and food businesses.
+On the Enniskillen Taste Experience you start with a guided walking tour, pit-stopping along the way to try the deliciously seasonal fare from local food producers and food businesses.

-Just to note, as there is the odd drink involved, it’s best not to be a driver for the day.
+Just to note, as there is the odd drink involved you will want to nominate a designated driver in advance!

 Économusée – Artisans at Work

-So… tour the farm where the much in demand Broigher Gold rapeseed oil is produced.
+Tour the farm where the much in-demand Broigher Gold rapeseed oil is produced.
 See sustainable farming in action at Broughgammon’s award-winning family farm and artisan butchery.
 Learn about the ancient craft of food smoking at the North Coast Smokehouse.
 Visit the farm’s ice cream workshop at The Creamery Can.
 Make sourdough with Ursa Minor.
-Or see how traditional craft IPAs, lager and sour beers are made at Hillstown Farmshop’s brewery.

 The Mourne Trails and Ales Tour

-It’s on your bike for this fully guided cycling tour.
+It’s on your bike for the fully guided Trails and Ales cycling tour.
 It takes in the Whitewater Brewery where you’ll sample a select batch of their iconic craft beers and ales.
 Of course, you’ll also experience the rich heritage, myths and legends of the Mourne Mountains – the inspiration behind the ales.

 Cider Tasting in the Orchard County